wu-lee/rushkoff-archive/docs/_articles/permanent-revolution-occupying-democracy.md

 Kücklick, J. 2004. _Play and Playability as Key Concepts in New Media Studies_.
 Playability.de.
 Retrieved January 3, 2012. ([http://www.playability.de/Play.pdf](http://www.playability.de/Play.pdf "http://www.playability.de/Play.pdf")).
 Logan, R. K. 1987. _The Alphabet Effect: The Impact of the Phonetic Alphabet on the Development of Western Civilization_.
 New York: St. Martins Press.
 Martinson, J. 2000.
 "Online Politics Proves a Turn-off." _The Guardian_.
 August 27.
 McLuhan, M. 1962. _The Gutenberg Galaxy: The Making of Typographic Man_.
 Toronto, ON: University of Toronto Press.

-.
-1992_.
-Laws of Media: The Ne_w S_cience._ Toronto, ON: University of T_oronto_ Press.
+\---.
+1992. _Laws of Media: The New Science_.
+Toronto, ON: University of Toronto Press.
 Miller, J. H. and S. E. Page.
-2007_.
-Complex Adaptiv_e S_ystems: An Introduction to Computational_

-Models of Social Life.
+2007. _Complex Adaptive Systems: An Introduction to Computational Models of Social Life_.
 Princeton, NJ: Princeton University Press.
-Mirzoeff, N. 20_12.
-The People's Bailout.
-O_ccupy 2012 Blog October 12.
-Retrieved November 1,
+Mirzoeff, N. 2012. _The People's Bailout_.
+Occupy 2012 Blog October 12.
+Retrieved November 1, 2012. (http://www.nicholasmirzoeff.com/O2012/2012/10/21/the-peoples-bailout-and-the-rolling-jubilee/).

-2012\. (http_://www.nicholasmirzoeff.com/_O_2_0_12/2012/10/21/_the-peoples-bailout-and-the

-rolling-jubilee_/)._ Morris, D. 2000.
+Morris, D. 2000.
 Vote.com.
-Retrieved 12 12, 2012. (http:_//www.vote.com).
+Retrieved 12 12, 2012. (http://www.vote.com).
 Occupy Los Angeles.
-N.d.
-The Dummy's Guide to General A_ssembly.
-O_ccupyLosAngeles._org.
+N.d. _The Dummy's Guide to General Assembly_.
+OccupyLosAngeles.org.
+Retrieved December 15, 2012. (http://occupylosangeles.org/assemblyguide).

-Retrieved December 15, 2012. (http_://o_ccupylosangeles.org/assemblyguide).
-Ong, W. 2002.
-Orality and Literacy.
+Ong, W. 2002. _Orality and Literacy_.
 New York: Routledge.
-Pariser, E. 2011.
-The Filter Bubble: What the Internet Is Hiding from You.
+Pariser, E. 2011. _The Filter Bubble: What the Internet Is Hiding from You_.
 New York: Penguin.
-Rushkoff, D. 1_99_5_.
-Playing the Future: How Kids' Culture Can Teach Us to Thrive in an Age of_
+Rushkoff, D. 1995. _Playing the Future: How Kids' Culture Can Teach Us to Thrive in an Age of Chaos_.
+New York: HarperEdge.

-_Chao_s.
-New York: HarperEdge. - 1998. _Open Source Democracy: Ho_w Online Communication Is Changing Offline Politics.
+\- 1998. _Open Source Democracy: Ho_w Online Communication Is Changing Offline Politics.

 London: Demos. - 2009_.
 Life Inc: Ho_w _Corporatism Conquered the World and Ho_w We Can Take It Back.
 New